Price Adjustment Guide for Contracting Parties

 final versions of the selected index are different.

 If contracting parties do not specify an exact date for making

 price adjustments, the contract should at least specify whether

 first-published or final data should be used for calculations.

-The final version of the data for the escalation month should
+The final version of the data for the price adjustment should

 be specified whenever feasible, because only final data will be